Tornadoes of 2019: October 20–22 (United States)

-October 31 – November 1
+October 31 – November 1 (United States)

 On Halloween evening, a fast-moving and powerful cold front swept through the Eastern United States.
 Several tornadoes touched down, the most significant of which was an EF2 tornado that stuck the Philadelphia suburb of Glen Mills, Pennsylvania.
 The tornado heavily damaged three homes in town and caused lesser damage to several others.
 Numerous trees were snapped or uprooted by the tornado, and two people were injured.
 Several other EF0 and EF1 tornadoes occurred in Tennessee, Virginia, and South Carolina.
 In Gilbert, South Carolina, a tornado touched down and moved bleachers at Pleasant Hill Middle School before dissipating. that evening as well.
 The storm system produced a few additional tornadoes across the region on November 1 as well, including an EF1 tornado that moved through Madison, New Jersey, downing numerous trees.
 Some of the trees landed on homes, vehicles, and power lines.
 Another EF1 tornado impacted the south edge of Chesapeake, Virginia as well, destroying an RV camper and inflicting roof, shingle, and gutter damage to several homes.
 A total of 10 tornadoes were confirmed.
+The severe weather outbreak knocked out power to 750,000 customers.
+The tornado outbreak resulted in several SEPTA lines being suspended on November 1.

 November

-There were 19 tornadoes reported in the United States in November, all of which were confirmed.

-November 4 (Greece)

-On November 4, right after 1 PM, a large high-end F1 tornado touched down in the Greek city of Kalamata and impacted an olive oil factory, causing considerable damage.
-No casualties were reported.